Fiber photometry: Technical description

 Fiber photometry systems are designed to deliver precise excitation wavelengths of light that are specific to a calcium (e.g. GCaMP) or neurotransmitter indicator (e.g. dLight).
 This light travels down an optical fiber to a fiber optic that is implanted in the brain region or regions of interest.
 The calcium indicator is that is expressed in a cell-type specific manner is excited by this light and in turn, emits its own signal that travels back through the same fiber.
-These collected emission signals are spectrally-separated by a dichroic mirror, passed through a filter and focused onto a photodetector, scientific camera, or PMT.
+These collected emission signals are spectrally separated by a dichroic mirror, passed through a filter and focused onto a photodetector, scientific camera, or PMT.
 The collected signal represents a change in fluorescence (ΔF) relative to an initial baseline (F).
 In turn, researchers can observe a signal that corresponds to calcium transients (ΔF/F).
 This time series data can be analyzed using a variety of open-source pipelines, such as pMAT, pyPhotometry and GuPPy.

 Importantly, isosbestic signals are calcium-independent signals (i.e. approximately 405-415 nm) that are in contrast to the calcium-dependent wavelength (i.e. 470 nm for GCaMP).
 Because GCaMP has two states, Ca2+ bound and un-bound, the two protein conformations have unique excitation and emission spectra.
 The wavelength of excitation at which GCaMP has the same absorbance with and without Ca2+ is the isosbestic and determines the calcium-independent fluorescence baseline.
 Animal motion and tissue autofluorescence are reflected in this calcium-independent signal and can be subtracted or regressed to reveal the true change in fluorescence.

 Genetically-encoded calcium indicators (GECIs)

-What are genetically encoded calcium indicators?
+Expression

 Optimal expression of genetically encoded calcium indicators (GECIs) can be accomplished in two ways: adeno-associated viral vectors and transgenic rodent lines.
 Viral injection requires GECI infusion into the brain region of interest.
 This virus can be targeted to infect unique cell-types through the use of cell-specific promoters like CaMKII and GFAP to target excitatory neurons and astrocytes, respectively.
 This allows for neural activity to be recorded from a genetically defined subpopulation of neurons or glial cells through an implanted optical fiber.
 Viral expression requires titration of dilutions to obtain optimal expression in the brain, which may be necessary instead of using transgenic rodent lines for certain experiments.
 Expression of GECIs can also be accomplished through the use of transgenic lines that allow for ubiquitous expression throughout the entire brain.
 Depending on the strain of mouse or rat, the expression can vary across brain regions, posing potential challenges during recording.